saralein/java-server/UsingTheServer.md

 `.delete(String uri, Controller controller)`

 Methods correspond to their respective HTTP method: GET, POST, PUT, HEAD, OPTIONS, DELETE.

+Route configuration for use with middleware can be added using `use`:

+`.use(String uri, RouteConfig routeConfig)`

 ### Example Routes